Foundational elements for social movement organizations seeking to develop free and egalitarian social relations.

 “There have been significant links between environmentalism and Right-wing politics for more than a century,” Staudenmaier writes in his new book Ecology Contested: Environmental Politics Between Left and Right.
 “Knowingly or not, the perpetrators of the Christchurch and El Paso massacres continued that tradition.”

-More videos from the summer gathering, Building Ecosocialism Below, a collaboration of the ISE with folks from Cooperation Jackson and the People’s Network for Land and Liberation.
+Videos from our 2022 summer gathering, Building Ecosocialism From Below, a collaboration of the ISE with folks from Cooperation Jackson and the People’s Network for Land and Liberation.
 The videos feature presentations by Kali Akuno, Mason Herson-Hord and many others.

 Four online classes starting in October!